TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 ```

 ##### Create a new partition for A/B boot
-To create a new partition for A/B boot, please apply the following modification and specify the argument `B`.
+To create a new partition for A/B boot, please apply the following modification.
 - device/asus/common
 ```diff
 diff --git a/mkimage_ab.sh b/mkimage_ab.sh